-In order to meet Keeping Children Safe in Education guidance, schools are required to have “appropriate filtering and monitoring in place” (KCSIE 2023, section 41).
+In order to meet Keeping Children Safe in Education guidance, schools are required to have “appropriate filtering and monitoring systems in place” (KCSIE 2024, section 140).
 Smoothwall has been serving UK schools, colleges and MATs for over 20 years.
 Our collaborative efforts with these organisations have been instrumental in refining and perfecting digital monitoring technology, forging a powerful partnership aimed at enhancing student safety and wellbeing.

 We’ve distilled insights from this long journey of learning and adaptation into eight comprehensive standards for digital monitoring which schools can readily adopt.
 These standards empower schools to navigate the complex landscape of digital safety and student wellbeing with confidence, whilst avoiding the most common pitfalls and challenges.